 Having a couple of days notice means it will allow some leeway that if the tandem paraglide is cancelled due to weather, then it is most likely that you can reschedule the flight.

-If you want to do Solo paragliding
+If you want to try Solo paragliding in France

 - Ensure that your medical insurance covers you sufficiently for flying abroad, including 3rd party liability cover.